 The RFP was also published during the second quarter of 2020.

 After tender documents from the applicants have been received, and following a period of internal review both by the Selection Committee and IHSI’s Executive Committee, a first selection will be made for further consultation.
 Based on the outcome of this first selection, IHSI may decide to pursue further rounds of bidding between the remaining candidates.

 Award and Start of Technical Implementation

-The tender is due to be awarded in the final quarter of 2020, with the database up and running by the end of the year.
+The tender is due to be awarded in the second quarter of 2021, with the database up and running by the end of the year.
 Irrespective of the outcome, all tenderers will be provided with a response outlining any justifications and judgements as relevant.

 09:00 CET, 23 March 2020 – Update